seapagan/shopping-list/README.md

 - Add a new List Item
 - Delete an existing List Item
+- Toggle an item as done.
+If toggled, it is moved to a different list below.
+If toggled again, it is moved back to the main list.

 ## Functionality Planned

-- Check off an item as done.
 - disallow duplicate items
 - Allow quantity.
 If blank just add 1.
 Optionally select 'type' of quantity (ie pack, box, pallet etc).
 - Edit an item.
 - Add comment to an item.
+- add item to category - ie Fresh, Frozen, Bakery etc.
 - Move done items to the end of the list and grey them out.
 - Drag and drop ordering.
 - Store items using Firebase or similar noSQL system.